Biography of the Dean

 In 1993 he was ordained as deacon by Bishop Healy at Our Lady of the Rosary Church, Doubleview.
 And in 1994 he was ordained to the priesthood by Archbishop Hickey at St Mary’s Cathedral.

-After his licence, he commenced doctoral work again at the Gregorian.
-The doctorate was on aspects of Trinitarian theology and though most of the work was done in Rome, the thesis took its shape during time spent at Magdalene College, Cambridge, at the invitation of Professor Eamon Duffy, President of the College.
+After his licence, he commenced doctoral work at the Gregorian.
+The doctorate was on aspects of Trinitarian theology and though most of the work was done in Rome, the thesis took shape during time spent at Magdalene College, at the invitation of Professor Eamon Duffy, President of the College.
 While doing doctoral work, Fr Sean was also on the faculty of theology at the Gregorian University teaching fundamental theology.